The Monkey's Paw: Reception

 The Nassau Literary Magazine praised "The Monkey's Paw" whilst reviewing The Lady of the Barge, comparing it to the works of Edgar Allan Poe and saying it was "calculated to give thrills and tremors to the most indifferent reader."

+Stephen King quotes from the story in his 1983 horror novel Pet Sematary about the reanimation of corpses in a pet cemetery.

+The story was featured on The Simpsons TV series in the Treehouse of Horror II segment.